openstreetmap/openstreetmap-website/DOCKER.md

 - [Install Docker](https://docs.docker.com/install/)
 - [Install Docker Compose](https://docs.docker.com/compose/install/)

+**Windows users: You must enable symlinks before cloning the repository.** This repository uses symbolic links that are not enabled by default on Windows.
+To enable them, [turn on Developer Mode](https://windowsreport.com/windows-11-developer-mode/) on Windows and run `git config --global core.symlinks true` to enable symlinks in Git.
+See [this StackOverflow question](https://stackoverflow.com/questions/5917249/git-symbolic-links-in-windows) for more information.

-The first step is to fork/clone the repo to your local machine:
+The first step is to fork/clone the repo to your local machine.

     git clone https://github.com/openstreetmap/openstreetmap-website.git